sep/sama/README.md

 Once up and running, accessing the service will redirect the browser to the Overview page, `/Endpoints/Index`.
 To create, modify, and delete endpoints, navigate to `/Endpoints/List` and use the links on that page to perform the aforementioned actions.

 The `appsettings.json` file has default settings for SAMA.
-They should be modified to fit your needs - including the addition of a Slack web hook (see the [Slack API docs](https://api.slack.com/custom-integrations/incoming-webhooks) for more info).
+They should be modified to fit your needs.

 ## Future planned/wished-for features (PRs are welcome!)